 Lower down in the Export Settings dialog, there are several categories: effect, video, audio, etc. If you choose video, you'll see that most of the settings are grayed out, and this is because there is a check mark for each category so that it will match the source.
 If you uncheck the box, you can then change the settings.

 You should be able to publish your movie to social media from the Export Settings box by doing the above steps and then clicking Publish at the right of the Export Settings box and then specifying the appropriate login credentials for the platform chosen.
-I haven't tried to do this.
+I haven't tried to do this but was able to FTP to my website from the Export Settings box.